maximbaz/dotfiles/README.md

 ☑ True Color support everywhere.

-> Including kitty, kakoune, tmux; ranger can even display picture previews.
+> Including kitty, kakoune; terminal can even display picture previews.

 ☑ Almost instant terminal startup.

-> And yet it is empowered with antigen, prezto and other plugins.
+> And yet it is empowered with antigen, prezto, powerlevel10k and other plugins.

-☑ Automatically start tmux on the remote hosts.

-- Every connection joins the same single tmux session, allowing to easily reconnect after a network failure, your work stays as you left it.

 ☑ More secure gpg and ssh configuration.